yesworkflow-org/yw-prototypes/README.md

 YesWorkflow Prototypes
 ======================

 Th yw-prototypes repository contains early implementations of YesWorkflow, an approach to modeling conventional scripts and programs as scientific workflows.
-YesWorkflow is described in the paper, [YesWorkflow: A User-Oriented, Language-Independent Tool for Recovering Workflow Information from Scripts](http://arxiv.org/abs/1502.02403).
+The software is described in the paper, [YesWorkflow: A User-Oriented, Language-Independent Tool for Recovering Workflow Information from Scripts](http://arxiv.org/abs/1502.02403).

 Overview
 --------